 Local artists will auction artwork for Ukraine

 SARASOTA, Fla.
-(WWSB) - Local arts organization More Too Life is hosting an event to benefit Ukraine.
+(WWSB) - Local artists are hosting an event to benefit Ukraine this Friday.

-The More Too Life Foundation, who hosts several events benefitting local underserved communities, will host the event Artists for Ukraine.
+The event Artists for Ukraine is hoping to make a difference in the lives of those affected by the ongoing conflict with Russia.

-Twelve artists are auctioning off 22 works of art.
-The event will be held Friday, May 20, 2022 at Art Avenue on Main Street Sarasota.
+21 artists are auctioning off 36 works of art.
+The event will be held Friday, May 20, 2022 at Art Avenue at 1440 Main Street Sarasota.
 The event starts at 6 p.m. with the auction happening at 7 p.m.
 There will be traditional Ukrainian food and music.

 Copyright 2022 WWSB.
 All rights reserved.